Naval Ravikant hints at future plans for Product Hunt and adding secondary trading to AngelList

 TC: We’re also wondering what you’re doing with Product Hunt, which you acquired in December.

-NR: There’s so much innovation going on, and there’s lots of people funding that innovation, but there’s very little innovation on that infrastructure for innovation itself, so we like to do that ourselves to help companies create more tech companies.
+NR: There’s so much innovation going on, and there are lots of people funding that innovation, but there’s very little innovation on that infrastructure for innovation itself, so we like to do that ourselves to help companies create more tech companies.
 So what do tech companies need?
 They need money, they need talent, and they need customers.
 So AngelList started out with helping them raise money, now we’re the largest startup recruiting marketplace in the world, with 25,000 startups recruiting and about one million candidates.
 But the missing piece is helping companies find their early customers.
 And Product Hunt did an amazing job of that.
 They’ve now launched 90,000 products; they do millions of product discoveries every single month; and it’s kind of the place where teams from Uber and Facebook and Google and lots of startups go to launch their latest apps.
 So we were always in awe of Product Hunt and we brought them in to kind of complete the third leg of that triad.

 TC: It sounds like that could be a revenue-generating product, showing companies [needing products] who they should be talking to, what the various tech stacks are of different startups . . .